Tory Bruno: Lockheed Martin

 Bruno started with Lockheed as a summer intern while still attending Cal Poly.
 He worked as a mechanical engineer in the quality assurance organization of the Missile Systems Division.
 He spent that summer working on various generations of the Fleet Ballistic Missile.

 Upon graduation from Cal Poly, he returned to Lockheed as a structures designer working primarily on the Trident I and II missiles.
 After a few years, he transferred to the mechanical controls group.
 There, he developed experience in reaction and thrust vector control systems.
 These were applied to a wide variety of systems including the UGM-27 Polaris, UGM-73 Poseidon, Trident, LGM-30 Minuteman, and LGM-118 Peacekeeper as well as the Lockheed Launch Vehicle.
 Bruno also briefly supported the Space Shuttle.

 Eventually, Bruno joined the advanced programs team where he worked on new rocket technologies, filing patents, trade secrets, and invention disclosures.
 After several years as a control systems designer and analyst, he transferred to the propulsion department where he became a ballistician and ordnance engineer.

 Bruno served as program manager for Fleet Ballistic Missile (FBM) Rocket Propulsion, and was vice president and general manager of the FBM and intercontinental ballistic missile (ICBM) programs.
 During his tenure at Lockheed, Bruno held roles as the vice president of engineering for Lockheed Martin Space and as vice president and program manager of the Terminal High Area Altitude Defense System (THAAD) missile defense interceptor.
 Bruno’s last position at Lockheed before joining ULA was as vice president and general manager of Strategic and Missile Defense Systems.

 United Launch Alliance

 In August 2014, Bruno left Lockheed Martin to become the president and chief executive officer of United Launch Alliance (ULA), a joint venture owned by Boeing and Lockheed Martin.
 Bruno's appointment came as ULA was facing increased competition from newer entrants into the space launch industry, especially from SpaceX with their Falcon 9 rocket, in addition to political pressure from the United States Congress to stop purchasing the Russian-made RD-180 rocket engines for use on the Atlas V. Under Bruno's leadership, ULA responded to these issues by announcing Vulcan, a new rocket building on the technology of Atlas V and Delta IV, using the BE-4 engine developed by Blue Origin.
+On December 22, 2025, Tory Bruno resigned as president and CEO of United Launch Alliance in an unexpected departure.
+The ULA board did not specify a reason for Bruno’s resignation at the time.

+Blue Origin

+On December 26, 2025, Blue Origin announced that Bruno had been hired as the president of the company's National Security Group.